HassanAbbas7357/DYNAMIC-LOADTESTING-LOCUST-JMETER/README.md

 # Dynamic LoadTesting singular multi tech website

-LoadTesting of a same website built on top of multiple technologies like PHP, laravel and CodeIgniter
+LoadTesting of a same website built on top of multiple technologies like PHP, laravel and CodeIgniter using JMETER and LOCUST